blbadger/blbadger.github.io/chaotic-sensitivity.md

 \forall x_1, x_2 : \lvert x_1 - x_2 \rvert < \varepsilon, \; \exists n \; : \lvert f^n(x_1) - f^n(x_2) \rvert > \varepsilon
 $$

-### Decomposably periodic functions insensitive to initial values
+### Decomposably periodic functions that are insensitive to initial values

 The case for periodic versus aperiodic functions mapped continuously is mostly similar, but with a few extra considerations.
 The first and probably the most obvious is that with no discrete unit of time and therefore no iterations to speak of.
 Instead there is a continuum, which one can think of as an infinite number of iterations between any two points in the trajectory.
 Therefore rather than a finite $k$ number of iterations defining a period, there is some finite time $t$ that defines it.
 Secondly, trajectories cannot cross one another's path in continuous maps, whereas they may for discrete cases where the points do not fall on top of one another.